 Stina Quint was a member of Moderata kvinnoförbundet (the Moderate party women’s association) in Stockholm and became the deputy chair of Moderata kvinnors rösträttsförening (Moderate party women’s suffrage association) when it was established in 1917.
 In the lead up to the impending municipal elections in 1919 she was active within the party through the Moderate party women’s committee and she also actively sought to increase women’s influence in both society and within the AVF.

 The children’s magazine and the children’s literature publishing house founded by Stina Quint are both still current (2017).
 Following Stina Quint’s death Lilly Hellström carried on as the sole editor for six years, and after she in turn died in 1930 the company was sold to the Albert Bonniers Förlag (publishing house).
 FB continued to be released albeit under the name of Kamratposten from 1950, with a printrun numbering around 130,000 copies.

 Stina Quint died in 1924.
-She is buried at the Norra cemetery in Solna.
+She is buried at Norra begravningsplatsen (the Northern cemetery) in Solna.